Tact

 Completions for:

-• Various constants, global static functions and Structs from the core library.
-Note, that all of the static functions complete with their expected arguments!
+- Various constants, global static functions, and structs from the core library.
+Note that all of the static functions are complete with their expected arguments!

-Nearly all of the completions have descriptive annotations and/or clickable links to corresponding explanatory pages in documentation.
-Just press on the “Tact Docs” link at the bottom of the completions window, and it will take you straight to the docs!
+Nearly all completions have descriptive annotations and/or clickable links to corresponding explanatory pages in the documentation.
+Press the “Tact Docs” link at the bottom of the completions window, and it will take you straight to the docs!

 Apart from completions, this package also provides a bunch of larger code snippets:

-1. Control flow related, like snippets for nested if-else-if or try-catch statements
+- Control flow related, like snippets for nested if-else-if or try-catch statements.

-2. Import related, like impdeploy, which expands to the full import statement for @stdlib/deploy
+, which expands to the complete import statement for@stdlib/deploy

-5. A special sendparams snippet, which expands to send(SendParameters{…}) with some values filled in for your convenience!
+with some values filled in for your convenience! - and more!

-Note, that these completions and snippets aren't semantic, in the sense that they're not aware of code contexts (being inside of a function body or declaring a Struct, for example).
-To enable semantic completions, see the language server setup.
+Note that these completions and snippets are not semantic because they're unaware of code contexts (being inside a function body or declaring a Struct, for example).
+See the language server setup to enable semantic completions.

 ✔ Syntax checks